marcjulianschwarz/obsidian-vault-blog/Posts/codescriptablewidgets.md

 }
 ```

-In the last step, all functions will be called like this:
+As a last step, call all functions in this order:

 ```
 let data = await getData(url);